-Our rating on the class C notes is not capped by our RAS analysis as the application of our European residential loans criteria, including our updated credit figures, determines a rating below our unsolicited 'A-' long-term sovereign rating on Spain.
-Under our European residential loans criteria, the notes can achieve a higher rating than previously assigned.
-We have therefore raised to 'BB (sf)' from 'B- (sf)' and removed from CreditWatch positive our rating on this class of notes, based on our updated credit analysis, increased credit enhancement since our February 2017 review, and the fact that this class of notes is the most junior class.
+Our ratings on the class A2 and A3 notes are not capped by our RAS analysis as the application of our European residential loans criteria, including our updated credit figures, determine our ratings on these classes at 'BBB (sf)'.
+We have therefore raised to 'BBB (sf)' from 'BB+ (sf)' and removed from CreditWatch positive our ratings on the class A2 and A3 notes.
+In reviewing these ratings, in addition to applying our credit and cash flow analysis which considered various recovery assumptions for the defaulted assets, we have considered their sensitivity to the various recovery assumptions and the scope of the improvement in credit enhancement since the last review.